Thrive Endo Clinic

 Episode 10: Yes, you can see endo on ultrasound.
 We examine endo scans, anatomy and the ultrasound 'confessional' with Ali Deslandes

-Join us on Endo Untangled as Dr Alecia Macrow and Cherie Noble sit down with Alison Deslandes, a clinical academic sonographer, endometriosis researcher and founder of Astute Ultrasound Education to explore how advanced imaging is reshaping the diagnostic landscape for people living with endometriosis and pelvic pain.
+Join us on Endo Untangled as Dr Alecia Macrow and Cherie Noble sit down with Alison Deslandes, a clinical academic sonographer and endometriosis researcher to explore how advanced imaging is reshaping the diagnostic landscape for people living with endometriosis and pelvic pain.
+We discuss:

 • Why a “normal” scan doesn’t always mean everything’s fine, and what to ask if the standard ultrasound isn’t giving you answers